dineshrivankar/cordapp-trading/README.md

 2. PartyB: `http://localhost:10012`
 3. PartyC: `http://localhost:10015`

 You'll see a basic page, listing all the API end-points and static web content.
-Click on the "nettingWeb" link under "static web content".
+Click on the "tradingWeb" link under "static web content".
 The dashboard shows you a number of things:

 1. All trades to date